| |

 The so-called transitional half eagle with 'In God We Trust' on the reverse.
 This reverse was adopted in 1866.

-These are believed to have been struck in 1865 although they may also have been restruck in the early 1870s.
+Copper J446/P518 with about 20 known several of which have been gilt.
 The first definite appearance of this design was in the April 1870 auction by John Haseltine of coins from the Idler collection.
 A possible earlier listing may be Cogan's September 1869 sale.

 Photo courtesy of the National Numismatic Collection of the Smithsonian Institution.